Angular momentum diagrams (quantum mechanics): Outer products

-For summations over the outer product, also known in this context as a contraction (c.f. tensor contraction):
+For summations over the outer product, also known in this context as a contraction (cf. tensor contraction):

 where the result for T was used, and the fact that m takes the set of values given above.
 There is no difference between the forward-time and reversed-time states for the outer product contraction, so here they share the same diagram, represented as one line without direction, again labelled by j only and not m: